webplatform/docs/concepts/mobile_web/mobile_debugging/index.md

 === Performance checking ===

-In order to avoid performance bugs, it crucial to incorporate performance checking in your workflow.
+In order to avoid performance bugs, it is crucial to incorporate performance checking in your workflow.

 There are several tools for this.